Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 - Earned by participating in an event
 - Earned by participating in the Monster Summer Game
 - Earned by participating in the Salien Game
+- Earned by participating in the Summer Adventure
 - Earned by redeeming Steam Points
 - Earned by sale purchases
 - Earned by voting